United States two-dollar bill: Visual chronology

 A chronological display of the American two-dollar bill.

-Usage
+Society and culture

-Because $2 bills are uncommon in daily use, their use can make a particular group of spenders visible.
+Because $2 bills are uncommon in daily use, their use can make spenders visible.
 A documented case of using two-dollar bills to send a message to a community is the case of Geneva Steel and the communities in the surrounding Utah County.
-In 1989, Geneva Steel paid its employee bonuses in $2 bills.
-When the bills began to appear in different places, people recognized the importance of the company to the local economy.
+In 1989, Geneva Steel re-opened after a yearlong furlough and change in ownership, and subsequently paid its employee bonuses in $2 bills.
+When the $2 bills began to circulate more widely than usual, people recognized the importance of the company to the local economy.